Alicepinch/bakemyday/README.md

 # Bake My Day

 Bake my day is an online e-commerce store where users can search through all of the different products on offer and add anything that they would like to purchase to their basket.
-On Bake my day not only can you search through the array of products that are on offer but you can order directly through the site.

 [Bake My Day Live Site](https://bakemydaybyamber.herokuapp.com/)